jeflucas/urlShortener/README.md

 ## Technologies

-This project is still in progress so I'm planning to use VUE, CSS, HTML and JavaScript.
+This project is still in progress so I'm planning to use:

+- VUE

+- CSS

+- HTML

+- JavaScript

 I'm still thinking on use a lib to help-me with the graphic part of the project, such as Vuetify or Bulma, I'll decide.

 ## Chronogram